CarlosUPC/Installer-Research/docs/index.md

 **.msi file** : A file with .msi extension is a simple database file that can be read by Microsoft Windows Installer service contained in all recent versions of Microsoft Windows.
 The database contains the files, registry and instructions to the Windows Installer service in order to install the application.

  **Msiexec.exe** : The Msiexec.exe program is a component of Windows Installer.
 When it is called by Setup, Msiexec.exe uses Msi.dll to read the package (.msi) files, apply any transform (.mst) files, and incorporate command-line options supplied by Setup.
 The installer performs all installation-related tasks, including copying files to the hard disk, making registry modifications, creating shortcuts on the desktop, and displaying dialog boxes to prompt for user installation preferences when necessary.

 When Windows Installer is installed on a computer, it changes the registered file type of .msi files so that if you double-click an .msi file, Msiexec.exe runs with that file.

 **MSI Extensions** : Each installation package includes an .msi file containing the installation database, a summary information stream, and data streams for various parts of the installation.
-The .msi file can also contain one or more transforms, internal source files, and external source files or cabinet files required by the installation
+The .msi file can also contain one or more transforms, internal source files, and external source files or cabinet files required by the installation.

 ### What MSI Supports?

-Windows Installer can support applications installed from a network share—referred to as an administrative installation—or locally on an end user’s PC.
-The downside to using a network share can be that systems receive patches or repairs only when they are connected to the network, which may be a consideration for organizations supporting many notebook users.
+Windows Installer can support applications installed from a **network share—referred** to as an **administrative installation**—or **locally on an end user’s PC**.
+The downside to using a network share can be that systems receive **patches** or **repairs** only when they are **connected to the network**, which may be a consideration for organizations supporting many notebook users.

 ### MSI Packaging and Deployment Tools